 Nougat is a centuries-old Italian delicacy.
 It is enjoyed especially during the Christmas season.
 Traditionally, it’s made of egg whites, sugar, honey, and almonds.
 It can be shaped in different ways – squares, circles, nuggets, bars, and even stars.

 Known as torrone or mandorlato in Italian, there are two particularly prized types of nougat in Italy.
 One – il mandorlato veneto – comes from the small town of Cologna Veneta.
 The other is made in the Lombardian city of Cremona where a large festival dedicated to all things nougat is held every year in the autumn.

 In the run-up to Christmas, you will see nougat sold in all Italian supermarkets.
 Outside of the Christmas season try your luck in the local delis.

-Alternatively, click here to buy Italian nougat from abroad.
+Alternatively, click here to easily buy Italian nougat.

 Click here for more details about Italy’s traditional nougat:

 Italy has long-standing traditions in terms of producing and using olive oil.
 Hundreds of small Italian farms and producers make some of the most outstanding olive oils in the world.

 Once you have had food prepared with proper Italian olive oil, you will find it difficult to go back to the oil blends sold cheaply in shops around the world.
 So, use your time in Italy to have an olive oil tasting, to visit an olive oil museum, and even to see for yourself an olive oil farm or an olive oil press.